SQL QUERIES TUTORIAL

 ALTER TABLE table_name MODIFY COLUMN column_name datatype ;

-The TRUNCATE command is used to remove all records from a table, but unlike DROP, it does not delete the table structure.
-It’s a fast way to delete all data from a table without removing the table itself.
+TRUNCATE command is used to remove all records from a table, but unlike DROP, it does not delete the table structure.
+Moreover, it’s a fast way to delete all data from a table without removing the table itself.

 Truncating a table :